ymich9963/mdnotes.nvim/README.md

 ```lua
 vim.diagnostic.enable(false, { bufnr = 0 }) -- Disable diagnostics for current .md buffer
 ```
-If you are on Windows then setting these options will allow you to use the build in `<C-x> <C-f>` file completion for Wikilinks.
+If you are on Windows then setting these options will allow you to use the build in `<C-x> <C-f>` file completion for WikiLinks.
 These can be anywhere in your config since they can't be Markdown-specific.
 ```lua
 vim.opt.isfname:remove('[') -- To enable path completion on Windows :h i_CTRL-X_CTRL-F
 vim.opt.isfname:remove(']')